How to Make Working Abroad Work: Answering Spain’s Call

 Once I got to Valverde, which was the first and last time I would ever take that eight-hour coach bus from Madrid, my adventures in TEFL, or Teaching English as a Foreign Language, began.
 Before this turns into my nonfiction book debut on living and working abroad, though, you’ve now got living, breathing proof that moving to Europe as an American is absolutely doable.
 Hay que echarle ganas, as the Spanish say, which roughly translates to, “You have to give it your all,” but it can be your reality if you’re willing to work for it.
 If your goal this year is to move abroad, stick with me on this journey.
 I’ll be compiling all of the relevant milestones of my experience overseas—and sharing them with you as I go.

-From Wisconsin to southern Spain, Jackie Dreyer is a bilingual writer, editor, and translator.
-Never not looking for a great cup of coffee and that friend who stops to pet every dog.0
+AUTHOR BIO: From Wisconsin to southern Spain.
+Bilingual writer, editor, and translator.
+Never not looking for a great cup of coffee.
+That friend who stops to pet every dog.